 She uses an integrative methodology and looks for meaningful patterns in her choices of modalities and interventions that are directly influenced by her personal and educational life experiences.
 She uses this self-awareness to recognize roles, identities and behavioral patterns that stem from her own family and professional experiences, which aids in identifying specific patterns in others.

 Natasha has been working passionately in the mental health field for over thirteen years, first as a behavioral therapist and then as a crisis counselor prior to starting her private practice.
-She was part of a first responder mobile crisis unit for 5 years and worked in a mental health clinic as an ongoing counselor for over 2 years.
+She was part of a first responder mobile crisis unit (CAHOOTS) for 5 years and worked in a mental health clinic as an ongoing counselor for over 2 years.

-She received her Bachelors degree in Psychology at the University of Oregon and she earned her Masters degree in Clinical Mental Health Counseling at Northwest Christian University.
+She received her Bachelors degree in Psychology at the University of Oregon and she earned her Masters degree in Clinical Mental Health Counseling at NCU.
 Natasha is currently in her second year of training in Somatic Experiencing® to become a certified SE™ Practitioner.
 She is also recognized as a National Board Certified Counselor.
 Her research was on The Multidimensional Impact of the Culture of Trauma in America.

 Trainings & Certifications